 Some researchers actually attribute up to 90% of the damage from disasters to floods (the kinds of disasters that increase water, anyway).
 Said another way, floods can stand alone but also tend to accompany extreme levels of rain and natural disasters.

 After all, who can forget Hurricane Katrina?
-The amount of flooding from that storm literally changed the landscape.
-Areas of New Orleans that had once been were now gone.
+The amount of flooding from Katrina literally changed the landscape.
+Areas of New Orleans that had once been -- were now gone.

 The rains that came down in Colorado were called a "1000 year" event.

 What happens when the next 1000 year event comes to your region of the country?
 There are a lot of people in Colorado that probably never expected to be swept away in a flood.
 Yet hundreds of people went missing in Colorado -- several probably dead and swept away by a flood they never saw coming and never took the time to prepare for.

 Wouldn't it be better to be prepared, just in case your region is next?

 A flash flood is one where there is little to no warning.
 These are often caused by very intense rainfall or ice/ debris jams that let go.

 Something to pay particular attention to is this.
 If emergency personnel tell you that you should evacuate to higher ground, do it!
 Do not play hero; it is not a prudent course of action to take.